 Most campaign activities are unstrenuous, but some are strenuous.
 For every six game days of strenuous activity, a character must rest as their major activity for one day.
 Characters who do not get the appropriate rest after six game days of strenuous activity suffer a cumulative penalty of -1 per day to attack throws, damage rolls, and proficiency throws until they have caught up on required rest.
 (For campaign play purposes, the turn of rest required after 5 turns of strenuous activity in ACKS p.
-XX is already factored in to the amount that can be accomplished.)
+92 is already factored in to the amount that can be accomplished.)
 Unstrenuous activities do not require rest.

 When necessary, characters may work overtime.
 A character working overtime may perform two major activities, or one major activity and six minor activities, or twelve minor activities that day.
 A day working overtime on unstrenuous activities counts as a day of strenuous activity.
 This can be sustained for two days.
-Each additional day of unstrenuous overtime thereafter counts as two days of strenuous activity, until the character rests.
-A day of overtime that includes any strenuous activities counts as three days of strenuous activity.
-A day of overtime performing more than eight minor strenuous activities (or one major and two minor strenuous activities) counts as six days performing strenuous activity.
+Each additional day of unstrenuous overtime thereafter counts as two days of strenuous activity.
+A day of overtime that includes any strenuous activities counts as three days of strenuous activities (or one major and two minor strenuous activities) counts as six days performing strenuous activity.
 Penalties begin to apply on the day after the character exceeds the six-day limit.
+Penalties remit at a rate of -1 per day of rest.
+A character must rest a minimum of two days or any additional overtime will stack with prior overtime.

 EXAMPLE: Maon is performing magical research that requires 30 days to complete.
-Magical research is a major unstrenuous activity.
+Magical research is a major unstremuous activity.
 Time is short, however, so Maon the spellsword works overtime and performs magical research twice for two days.
-These two days of overtime count as two days of strenuous activity.
+These two days of overtime count as two days of stremuous activity.
 He continues to work overtime for another two days.
-These counts as two days of strenuous activity each, for a cumulative total of (1 + 1 + 2 + 2) six days of strenuous activity.
-He works overtime for one additional day, which counts as two more days of strenuous activity, or eight days total.
+These counts as two days of stremuous activity each, for a cumulative total of (1 + 1 + 2 + 2) six days of stremuous activity.
+He works overtime for one additional day, which counts as two more days of stremuous activity, or eight days total.
 After five days of working overtime, he has performed magical research ten times, doubling his rate of research.
 However, he has incurred a -2 penalty to his throws.
 To avoid further penalties, he rests for the next two days.
 Maon has accidentally invented the 5-day 60-hour work week with 2-day weekend.